 Tips to Save Money on Halloween Candy

-We all want to be generous with every adorable princess, superhero, witch, and vampire that comes to our door.
-But we also don’t want to break the bank.
-And when you’re buying for the whole neighborhood — plus a little extra for yourself — the cost of trick-or-treat candy can add up fast.
+You want to be generous with every adorable princess, superhero, witch, and vampire that comes to your door.
+But you also don’t want to break the bank.
+And when you’re buying for the whole neighborhood, the cost of trick-or-treat candy can add up fast.
 So try a few tricks this year to save on all your Halloween treats.

 1. Determine How Much Candy You Need